Skip to content

 simmate config show

-And in the output, your list of installed app configs will be shown under the apps key:
+In the output, your installed app configs are listed under the apps key:

 # example output